 Here are some key points about insulin resistance.
 More detail and supporting information is in the main article.

-- Insulin resistance itself does not present any signs or symptoms when it appears alone without the development of prediabetes or diabetes
+- Insulin resistance itself does not present any symptoms if it occurs without prediabetes or diabetes

-- Blood sugar levels with insulin resistance alone are also normal
+- Blood sugar levels with insulin resistance are normal

-- Insulin resistance alone is not treated, but prevention of the 5-year and 10-year risks can be achieved through lifestyle and medical measures.
+- Insulin resistance alone is not treated, but preventing prediabetes or diabetes from developing can be achieved through lifestyle measures

 What is insulin resistance?

-Diabetes shares some of the risk factors for cardiovascular disease.
+Insulin resistance shares similar risk factors to cardiovascular disease.

-There are estimates that around 15-30% of people with prediabetes go on to be diagnosed with full diabetes within 5 years, according to figures from the Centers for Disease Control and Prevention (CDC).6
+Around 15-30 percent of people with prediabetes go on to be diagnosed with type 2 diabetes within 5 years, according to figures from the Centers for Disease Control and Prevention (CDC).

-The American Heart Association (AHA) highlights a longer outlook - the 10-year risk.
-They say that about half of people with high blood sugar go on to develop type 2 diabetes within a decade.
-But the AHA also point out that this means half of these people do not develop diabetes - "your choices make a difference."7
+Similarly, the American Heart Association (AHA) say that about half of people with high blood sugar go on to develop type 2 diabetes within a decade.

 How does insulin resistance develop?